woossi0/suite/docs/geoexplorer/src/introduction.rst

       *Ordering layers*

 #.
 You can also generate a map application, and the HTML code to embed into a web page, based on the layers in your :guilabel:`Map Window`.
 On the :guilabel:`GeoExplorer` toolbar, click :guilabel:`Map` and then click :guilabel:`Publish map` to open the :ref:`geoexplorer.using.publish` dialog box.
-..
-You can also use GeoExplorer to generate a map application and the HTML code to embed into a new web page using the layers in your :guilabel:`Map Window`.
-On the :guilabel:`GeoExplorer` toolbar, click :guilabel:`Map` and then click :guilabel:`Publish map` to open the :ref:`geoexplorer.using.publish` dialog box.

    .. figure:: using/images/button_publish.png

       *Publish map tool*